-Trastevre, Piazza Spagna, Campo di Fiori, Pantheon, Colosseum… among those most famous landmarks in Rome, have you ever noticed those tiny tables outside a bistro around the sunset hours?
-Many people sit there, do their people-watching whilst typically sipping on a big glass of orangey-red drink with a plate of finger food.
+Trastevere, Piazza Spagna, Campo di Fiori, Pantheon, Colosseum… among those most famous landmarks in Rome, have you ever noticed those tiny tables outside a bistro around the sunset hours?
+Many people sit there, do their people-watching, whilst typically sipping on a big glass of orangey-red drink with a plate of finger food.
 That is the art of Aperitivo.
 Aperitivo is internationally known nowadays as a fancy Italian Happy Hour.
 In this blog we will explore the culture of Aperitivo for Italians and take a look at where it all started!

 What does Aperitivo mean?

 Aperitivo is a modern Italian word that derives from the verb “aprire”.
 It means open.
 Open what?
 Your appetite!
 Why do the Italians need to open their appetite?
 Open their appetite for what purpose?
 Is it a tradition that the Italians are born practicing without thinking why?

 We find the answer in Rome.
 “All Roads Lead To Rome”.
 Even though modern Aperitivo started in northern Italy, we can’t ignore its derived identity in Rome, or rather Ancient Rome.
 The Ancient Romans had a word gustatio, which describes the plentiful first course at a Roman banquet.
 It was effectively known as an anticipated dinner consisting of salty snacks and the sweet aromatic drinks with higher alcohol content.
 Sounds exactly like the Aperitivo we love nowadays, right?